a-scie/jump/docs/packaging.md

 That extra bit of typing adds the lift manifest as a single line JSON document on its own line which gains the ability to blindly issue `tail -1 coursier | jq .` to inspect the lift manifest of the scie.
-Either way though, since the scie is powered by a `scie-jump` in its tip, you can also issue `SCIE-inspect coursier` as in the boot-pack example.
+Either way though, since the scie is powered by a `scie-jump` in its tip, you can also issue `SCIE=inspect coursier` as in the boot-pack example.

 ## Advanced placeholders